Anthony Ian Berkeley

+His daughter is the German rapper Qidinah Eunique Cudjo Berkeley, better known by her stage name Eunique.

 Early life

 The eldest son of a minister John Berkley and Wife Ela Berkeley.
 With three other siblings Dawne, Edward, and Richard.
 Poetic was born in Trinidad and raised in the town of Wyandanch on Long Island, New York.
 After forming his first hip-hop group, Brothers Grym, with younger siblings Brainstorm and E Sharp in 1989, Sharp handled some of the production duties, while Poetic and Brainstorm provided vocals.
 The group created a buzz for itself in the underground with its first official demo, which included notable cuts such as "Circle-Circle-Dot-Dot" and "GRYMnastics."
-Just when the group was close to landing a record deal, Brainstorm surprisingly decided to quit hip hop altogether and forced Too Poetic to pursue a solo career and released a solo 12-inch single, Poetical Terror/God Made Me Funky, in 1989 on Tommy Boy/Warner Bros.
+Just when the group was close to landing a record deal, Brainstorm surprisingly decided to quit hip hop altogether and forced Poetic to pursue a solo career and released a solo 12-inch single, Poetical Terror/God Made Me Funky, in 1989 on Tommy Boy/Warner Bros.
 Records.
-However, his deal with Tommy Boy fell through before the release of his first album, and Too Poetic fell on hard times, which included a period of homelessness.
+However, his deal with Tommy Boy fell through before the release of his first album, and Poetic fell on hard times, which included a period of homelessness.